 - An understanding that the academy has a legal obligation to provide learning for your child whist they are at home

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

 Teaching staff will monitor engagement through the work submitted on Weduc through the ‘Home Learning’ globe.
 Parents will be informed of any concerns via phone calls.

 How will you assess my child’s work and progress?

-Feedback can take many forms and may not always mean extensive written comments for individual children.
-For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.
-Our approach to feeding back on pupil work is as follows:
+Feedback can take many forms and may not always mean extensive written comments for individual learners.
+Our approach to feeding back on pupil’s work is as follows: